-The consolidation of GasNet increases structural subordination instruments because the company only has an immaterial amount of other priority debt sitting at other subsidiaries and because of our expectation that the level of priority debt will - as a proportion of total debt - diminish over the next three years, in line with increased debt issuance at CEZ to finance upcoming capital spending.
+The consolidation of GasNet has led to increased structural subordination in CEZ's capital structure given the fairly substantial amount of debt that remains at the GasNet level.
+However, the structural subordination does not lead to any notching of CEZ's own debt instruments because the company only has an immaterial amount of other priority debt sitting at other subsidiaries and because of our expectation that the level of priority debt will - as a proportion of total debt - diminish over the next three years, in line with increased debt issuance at CEZ to finance upcoming capital spending.
 However, there is limited room for further issuance of priority debt - as a portion of total debt - in the company's capital structure at the current rating level.